-Minor revision of the pressures and their benchmarks by the SNCBs4, Defra, Marine Scotland, and MarLIN resulted in the current approach to sensitivity assessments, the MarESA approach.
+Minor revision of the pressures and their benchmarks by the SNCBs4, Defra, Marine Scotland, and MarLIN resulted in the current approach to sensitivity assessments; the Marine Evidence-based Sensitivity Assessment (MarESA) approach.

 The MarESA methodology provides a systematic process to compile and assess the best available scientific evidence to determine each sensitivity assessment.
 The evidence used is documented throughout the process to provide an audit trail to explain each sensitivity assessment.
 Unlike other expert-based approaches, this means that the MarESA assessments can be repeated and updated.